Lab 11 – SHELL SHOCKED: THE EFFECTS OF ACIDIFICATION ON MARINE LIFE

 Oyster larvae and acidification by Oregon State University is published as CC BY-SA 2.0 on flickr.

 The image above shows one-day old oyster larvae raised in a shellfish hatchery in Washington.
 Though these two larvae share the same parents, they look quite different.
 Why?
 The smaller, more “ragged” oyster larvae on the right was raised in lower pH, or more acidic waters.
-Recent declines in ocean pH have the same ultimate drivers as climate change: a rapid increase in atmospheric CO₂ and these changes can have wide-ranging impacts on marine life.
+The recent decline in ocean pH has the same ultimate drivers as climate change: a rapid increase in atmospheric CO₂.
+These changes can have wide-ranging impacts on marine life.
 This lab chapter will walk you through the connection between CO₂ and pH and help you to understand the biological and physical processes that influence ocean chemistry.

 Watch this video and answer the quick check questions that follow.